userthx1138/intune-for-apple-devices/docs/Managing-Apple-Devices-with-Intune.md

 It is assumed that you are already familiar with Intune and have existing Intune and Apple Business Manager instances set up and have logins with sufficient privilege to carry out the operations required.

-In Apple Business Manager a Managed Apple Account with either the *Administrator* or *Device Enrollment Manager* role is required to add an MDM.
+In Apple Business Manager a Managed Apple Account with either the *Administrator* or *Device Enrollment Manager* role is required to add a Device Management Service.
 To add a Location and assign the Content the _Administrator_ or _People Manager_ role is required.

 In Intune sign in as a member of the *Global Administrator* or *Intune Service Administrator* Entra ID roles